UpstreamInno/guardian_client/README.md

 The goal of this system is to give users some peace of mind that there is something they can do with very little effort that can have a large impact on the outcome of the pandemic.

-This system does use gps location tracking, however, the motivation is simply to alert users when they have been close to someone who has been verified to have COVID-19.
+This system uses GPS location tracking, however, the motivation is simply to alert users when they have been close to someone who has been verified to have COVID-19.
 It also has a mechanism to report themselves as being diagnosed with COVID-19 (and verified by healthcare workers).

-This system is based on the premise that the rapid spread of COVID-19 is primarily due to people moving about with they have mild systems and are untested.
+This system is based on the premise that the rapid spread of COVID-19 is primarily due to people moving about with they have mild systems and are unaware and untested.
 It further assumes that when diagnosed, a person will self-quarantine.
 This diagnosed person will feel remorse for potentially putting others at risk, and hence will be willing to share more detailed information about their movements during the pre-dianosis timeframe.
+This is a guilt driven application.

-However, even though the information is shared, no other users will know your name or know exactly where you have been - it's really non of their business.
-A users movement is their own private information.
-What it will show is a risk factor based upon you own movement.  (see diagrams)
+However, even though your locations are shared, no other users will know your name or know exactly where you have been - it's really non of their business.
+A persons movement is their own private information.
+What Guardian will show is a risk factor based upon you own movement.  (see diagrams)

 These alerts will serve to remind persons that there are still new cases of COVID-19 being diagnosed.
 Their reaction should be to continue preventive measures such as social distancing and proper hand washing hygiene - an alert that you were close to someone recently diagnosed will make you think twice about going to work when you feel sick.